Joe-McCann/cs-241-hugo-notes/content/course/numberTheory/Sections/modMathIntro.md

 1. Use extended Euclidean Algorithm to solve $kx-ny=l$ for some values of $x,y$.
 Take $x\equiv t\mod n$ such that $0\leq t < n$.
 Save the $\gcd(k,n)=d$.
 2. Find all other solutions $t+id$ for all values $0\leq i < d$

-Lets run through the example from previous page to see this idea in action.
+Let's run through the example from previous page to see this idea in action.
 Solve for all solutions
 $$
 134x\equiv 12 \mod 120
 $$